-Your support helps KU build on its established foundation of success and reach new heights as one of the strongest in the country.
+Your support helps KU build on its established foundation of success and reach new heights in education, research, and service in audiology and speech language pathology.
 Make a gift today!

 MA in SLP Overview